 Class size is limited to 15.

 About the Instructors

 Suree Towfighnia is a professional filmmaker and educator with decades of experience teaching and mentoring youth, teens, and adults in writing, film making, editing, and cinematography.
 She has taught at colleges and in elementary classrooms around the U.S. and in Cuba.
 Her dream is to create a film school where everyone can access storytelling and technical skills to share their important stories and histories.
 Suree recently moved to Colorado with her family and is excited to bring her work to the community.
 Suree speaks Spanish and welcomes all youth to take the camp.

 Reuben Cruz is a Pii Paash, Maricopa, Quechan father / musician / poet / storyteller / organizer from the Gila River Nation near Phoenix, AZ.
 He documents stories of love and circumstance gathered from places he’s seen or lived.
 As an emcee (che christ), he brings messages of social justice and respect for all peoples through positive hip-hop music.
 Reuben teaches writing workshops with youth in urban centers and in Native communities.
 He collaborates on events that use film, art, and music to celebrate contemporary community movements.

 MORE QUESTIONS ABOUT OUR SUMMER CAMPS & WORKSHOPS?

 We are happy to answer any questions you have about our summer camp workshops.
 Please click the "contact" button to send us an email.

-In addition to our summer camps, we offer workshops and masterclasses for youth, adults, and organizations interested in learning film or art skills to develop storytelling skills.
+In addition to our summer camps, we offer workshops and masterclasses for youth, adults, organizations, and schools interested in learning film or art skills to develop storytelling skills.
 We can customize a workshop to fit your needs and budget and have experience working among diverse populations.
 Browse the website to see examples of the work we produce.